cartesi/docs/cartesi-rollups/tutorials/calculator.md

 - Cartesi CLI: A simple tool for building applications on Cartesi.
 [Install Cartesi CLI for your OS of choice](../development/installation.md).

-- Docker Desktop: The tool you need to run the Cartesi Machine and its dependencies.
+- Docker Desktop 4.x: The tool you need to run the Cartesi Machine and its dependencies.
 [Install Docker for your OS of choice](https://www.docker.com/products/docker-desktop/).

-- Python: This is used to write your backend application logic.
+- Python 3.x: This is used to write your backend application logic.
 [Install Python3 here](https://www.python.org/downloads/).

 ## Create the backend application